pop161516/CCS_blog/posts/02-class-two.md

 2. you might need to learn how to make the cut off square shape.
 Like a triangle like a trapazoid.
 You might also need to learn how to line up/connect each shape.
 3. W3schools and p5 resources page.

+...
+I didn't get any other responces but I'll work on it👀

+The next part of the homework was to imporve at JavaScript...
+I looked briefly at the resources provided: I went trhough the
+- comments
+- print and log
+- frameCount & noLoop
+- template literals

+notes:
+- Try to use console.log rather than print becuase it will appempt to print the page to a printer if outside of the set up scope.
+- Useing backticks rathas aposed to quotations means you can concole.log ${...} expretions.

 ![blank](/Images/w1/blankpng.png)